posthtml/posthtml-insert-at/README.md

 [![Build][build]][build-badge]
 [![Coverage][codecov-shield]][codecov]

-Append or prepend HTML at a selector.
+`posthtml-insert-at` is a [PostHTML](https://github.com/posthtml/posthtml) plugin that appends or prepends HTML at a selector.
+HTML content can be appended/prepended inside or outside of the selector.

 Before: